-, India.
-I received my Masters in Computer Science from
+Technology, Kharagpur, India.
+I received my master's in Computer Sciences from the

 worked for one year in an exciting company called Two Roads Technology